Which routes can overseas specialist medicine doctors take to GMC registration & securing jobs in the NHS?

 When applying with IMG Connect you’ll have the full support of an expert recruitment team who will be your recruitment and relocation partners throughout the process.
 We\'ll support you with:

-Once you have accepted your new role, you’ll then be supported and led throughout by one of our dedicated relocation executives who will guide you through all the way to starting your new role including:
+Once you have accepted your new role, you’ll then be supported and led throughout by one of our dedicated relocation executives who will guide you through all the way to starting to your new role including:

-An NHS hospital in the South East of England is looking for a Consultant Clinical Oncologist with an interest in Breast Oncology.
-The Oncology department comprises a team of experienced Medical and Clinical Oncologists, supported by a large team of middle-grade doctors and a robust research unit.
-This Oncology job is open to both international applications and UK-based doctors, though those with European Specialist or a suitable Royal College qualification are most encouraged to apply.
+An NHS teaching hospital in Kent is looking for a Consultant in Clinical Oncology with an interest in urology.
+The Oncology department comprises a team of over 40 Clinical and Medical Oncology consultants and is supported by a large team of middle-grade doctors, fellows, and trainees.

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case-by-case basis.